Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 The Dakin solution bactericidal antiseptic is very popular.
-Clinicians (MDs, DOs, NPs, and PAs), surgeons, nurses, and pharmacists should be familiar with its use, appropriate concentrations, and potential adverse effects.
-It is used to treat or prevent infections from cuts, abrasions, laceration, skin ulcers, stage I to IV pressure ulcers, first- and second-degree burns, and even during surgery.
+Clinicians (MDs, DOs, DPMs, NPs, and PAs), surgeons, nurses, and pharmacists should be familiar with its use, appropriate concentrations, and potential adverse effects.
+It is used to treat or prevent infections from cuts, abrasions, lacerations, skin ulcers, stage I to IV pressure ulcers, first- and second-degree burns, and even during surgery.
 An interprofessional team approach to its use will provide the best patient outcomes.
 [Level 5]